 pip install crewai 'crewai[tools]' exa_py

-In the following code, we set up a custom tool using the crewAI @tool decorator .
-Within the tool, we initialize the Exa class from the Exa Python SDK, make a request, and return a parsed out result.
+We set up a custom tool using the crewAI @tool decorator .
+Within the tool, we can initialize the Exa class from the Exa Python SDK, make a request, and return a parsed out result.

 from crewai_tools import tool